Accessibility Navigation:

 • MPAD 6134 Human Resource Management

-Research Courses: After successfully completing all their core coursework students are eligible to take their research courses.
+After successfully completing all their core coursework students are eligible to take their research courses.
 Two options are available to students:

 Option 1: Research Applications